TheCSSKing/Jormars/_posts/2021-01-04-favorite-developer-blogs.md

 layout: post
 author: Jordan Marshall
 title: My Favorite Developer Blogs
-tags: tech, advice
+tags: tech advice
 description: A list of my favorite developer blogs
 ---

 I love looking at other developers blogs, and not just when I'm skimming for an answer to a hard tech problem.
 I get invaluable career advice and inspiration from reading what others are doing.
+Most devs tend to build it themselves, which results in interesting design - for better or worse.

 I've divided the list into two groups.
 The first group are my personal favorites, due both to their content and interest areas.
 The second group are developers with great blogs, but ones that don't line up with my interests as faithfully (IE hardware, or systems programming).